How to configure your own Debian FTP server with ProFTPD

 sudo /etc/init.d/proftpd restart

-Step 3: Register on the ProFTPD server via SSL/TLS
+bashStep 3: Connecting to the ProFTPD server via SSL/TLS

-If you’ve activated SSL/TLS for ProFTPD (as recommended in this Debian FTP server tutorial), users need an FTP client to support the encrypted connection.
-One of the most prominent agents is FileZilla, which is not only available for Debian and other Linux distributions, but also for macOS and Windows.
-The open source program presents the optimal solution for you and other users to access various platforms on the FTP server.
-In FileZilla’s server manager, specify the saved variant FTPS (“FTP through explicit TSL/SSL”) instead of FTP when selecting the server type.
-When first forming a connection with the server, it’s also necessary to accept the certificate.
+If you have enabled SSL/TLS for ProFTPD as recommended in this Debian FTP server tutorial, users will need an FTP client that supports encrypted connections.
+One of the most popular options is FileZilla, which is available not only for Debian and other Linux distributions but also for macOS and Windows.
+This open-source program is an excellent solution for accessing the FTP server from various platforms.

 In some cases, restarting the ProFTPD server may result in the following error message:

-„mod_tls_memcache/0.1: notice: unable to register 'memcache' SSL session cache: Memcache support not enabled“
+mod_tls_memcache/0.1: notice: unable to register 'memcache' SSL session cache: Memcache support not enabled

 # LoadModule mod_tls_memcache.c